-High School diploma or (GED).
+High School diploma or general education degree (GED).

 Ability to read and interpret documents such as safety rules, physician’s orders, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to effectively present information in one-on-one and small group situations to individuals and other employees of the organization.

 Ability to add and subtract two digit numbers and to multiple and divide with 10’s and 100’s.
 Ability to perform these operations using units of American money and weight measurements, volume and distance.